17. A graphic novel: In Real Life by Cory Doctorow and Jen Wang

 List Progress: 10/30

-It can be very comfortable to see a writer take on subject matter that’s too heavy, difficult, or complex for them.
+It can be very uncomfortable to see a writer take on subject matter that’s too heavy, difficult, or complex for them.
 I am by no means saying that every piece of fiction needs to be heavy, difficult and complex, but when someone chooses to take on an inherently convoluted topic, there is an expectation that they will rise to the challenge.
 In Real Life, a 2014 graphic novel by Cory Doctorow and Jen Wang, tries to tackle the topic of “gold farming” in video games and all of the economics, consumer and producer dynamics, and international labor balances that are tied into it.
 But in the face of those tricky topics, the story only has fairy tales endings to offer in response, and I would be lying to say it wasn’t a bit of a letdown.

 I picked up In Real Life because I had never before seen a piece of video game media address gold farming as a part of gamer culture.
 In brief, “gold farming” is the practice of video game players using their avatars to, rather than play the game as intended and complete objectives, collect as many in-game materials as possible.
 These gathered in-game items are then sold in online marketplaces for real world money.
 Factories have popped up in countries across the world, but largely in Asia, where workers spend hours grinding through the tedious sections of video games in order to sell their products to a largely-American playerbase looking to get the coolest and most powerful in-game items without putting in the time or effort to get them.
 It is a strange industry born from globalization and international trends, and I was intrigued to see what this novel could do with it.